Mpeketoni: Overview

 The land has since been painstakingly transformed to arable land for farming.
 The main cash crops include maize, cotton, cassava, cashew nuts, mangoes, and bananas.

 The people of Mpeketoni have benefited from the efforts from a variety of non-profit organizations, a German not-for-profit organization GTZ and a Dutch philanthropist with ongoing charity projects since 1987.
 Schools, a clinic and a church have been built with funds collected from the Netherlands in collaboration with the Groen van Prinsterer school in Vlaardingen, in the Netherlands.
 The clinic was named Maria Teresa Nuzzo Health Centre after the foundress of the Catholic Sisters', a congregation that run it.
 It is now the Mpeketoni Hospital.
 Mpeketoni is host to Lake Kenyatta, a fresh-water lake that covers about 5 km2.
 The lake is an ecological site with variety of fish, not less than 3,500 hippos and a large array of birds.

 Population

-As of June 2015, the population of the town was estimated at about 50,000.
+As of June 2015, the population of the town was estimated at 50,000.